Tuesday, 9 March 2021

 French hank is defined as ' the number of hank of 1000 metres in half kilogram weight '.

-French Hank = Number of times of 1000 metres / Weight in kilograms x 2
+French Hank = Number of hanks of 1000 metres / Weight in kgs x 2

 No comments: